What are the things to do in Madeira?

 Energy efficiency has become a priority in both new constructions and renovations, responding to both environmental concerns and long-term cost considerations.

-The path to language acquisition in Madeira combines formal education with practical immersion opportunities.
+The path to learning Portuguese in Madeira combines formal education with practical immersion opportunities.
 Local language schools offer structured courses tailored to different proficiency levels and learning styles.

 These programs extend beyond basic communication, incorporating cultural context and local expressions unique to Madeira.
 Small group classes and private tutoring options provide flexible learning paths, while language exchange meetups offer practical conversation practice in relaxed settings.